St. Louis Estes

-St. Louis Albert Estes (April 2, 1876 – May 2, 1951) was an American medical doctor and proponent of a raw food diet.
-In 1929, he was credited as being the father and founder of the raw food movement that was sweeping the country.
-He believed that one of the most common causes of sickness and chronic disease was an unhealthy diet and lifestyle.
+St. Louis Albert Estes (April 2, 1876 – May 2, 1951) was an American dentist, naturopath convicted fraudster and proponent of a raw food diet.
+In 1929, he was credited as being the founder of the raw food movement in the United States.
 Originally a dentist, Estes was unhealthy at the age of thirty and began a raw food diet to improve his health.
 He later began speaking on the topic in lectures around the country.
 Estes also believed in breathing techniques that would achieve maximum absorption of oxygen.
-One of his books, Raw Food and Health, published in 1927 is still popular in the Raw, Living Food community today.

-Early life and family life
+Life

 Estes was born in Missouri and died in Los Angeles County, California at age 75 years.
 When interviewed for newspaper and magazine articles in the 1920s–1930s he claimed to be approximately 15 years older than records show that he actually was.

 Estes was the son of Louis A. and Emma Medora Estes.
 Estes graduated from Northwestern College of Dentistry. and originally practiced dentistry in Chicago, Illinois.
 His first wife was Clara Augusta Neimann Estes (1872–1936), and he had three children from this marriage—in birth order, two daughters, Clara Lucille (born c.
 1909) and Phoebe Estes (born c.
 1911), and a son, St. Louis Estes Jr. (born c.
 1913).

-Circa 1928, Estes and his second wife (marriage 1922-1923), Esther Moraine Estes (born Esther Moran in Kentucky in 1895), settled in Van Nuys, California at the adobe built Spanish style ranch hacienda located on 10 acres at the corner of Bessemer and Woodman Avenue, which formerly belonged to American actor Noah Beery Sr.
+Circa 1928, Estes and his second wife (marriage 1922–1923), Esther Moraine Estes (born Esther Moran in Kentucky in 1895), settled in Van Nuys, California at the adobe built Spanish style ranch hacienda located on 10 acres at the corner of Bessemer and Woodman Avenue, which formerly belonged to American actor Noah Beery Sr.

 In February 1930, Clara Estes filed suit in Los Angeles County California Superior Court against Estes for $500,000 for desertion and non-support, and for the same dollar amount against "Esther Moran" for alienation of affection.
 Estes responded that he had obtained a divorce against Clara Estes in Mexico in 1922.
-The suits were eventually settled out of court.
+In agreement with the superior court, Clara dropped the $500,000 demand and Estes agreed to pay her a $300 monthly allowance.